radicula/radicula.github.io/_posts/weblog/2022-01-12-media-roundup.md

 ### Witcher season 2

 I skimmed this and only watched Joey Batey's scenes.
-I don't know what happened but the mouse part was kind of funny.
+I would like to watch a show that is just Jaskier and Geralt and Ciri and Yennefer doing hijinks (no murder).

 ### Star Trek: Discovery season 4